learn-co-curriculum/node-js-intro-to-passport/README.md

     });
 });
 ```

+## What Have We Done?

-OOOOKAY, so that is it!
-Tired yet?
+OOOOKAY, so are we tired tired yet?

 ![](https://s3.amazonaws.com/ezmiller/public/flatiron-imgs/sweating.gif)